ssledz/ssledz.github.io/source/_posts/2016-05-15-oracle-certified-associate-java-se-8-programmer-1z0-808-exam-review.markdown

-I passed the exam and earn the [badge](https://www.youracclaim.com/badges/58fa8011-f1da-4a68-846c-b869ee04012b/public_url) on Dec 2015 - so almost half a year ago (since writing this post).
+I passed the exam and earn the [badge](https://www.youracclaim.com/badges/58fa8011-f1da-4a68-846c-b869ee04012b/public_url) on Dec 2015 - so almost half year ago (since writing this post).
 Before preparation I was playing already with ``java 8`` a little.
 I have written two, maybe three applications which were using some new hot features like ``lambda``, ``default methods`` and ``streams``.